Characters often recall things when it would be just too late to actually use that information.

 - A few gags on Millie the Model involve this.
 One was her getting ready to model for a huge cigarette campaign, and then remembers that she doesn't smoke.

-- Chit Sang in The Stalking Zuko Series forgot to tell Zuko about cooler fever until Zuko already got extremely sick to Katara's annoyance.
+- Chit Sang in The Stalking Zuko Series forgot to tell Zuko about cooler fever until he'd already got extremely sick to Katara's annoyance.

-- In Under the Dome by Stephen King: As police chief Randolph and a detachment of officers are heading towards a meth lab in order to assault it and take the valuable propane stored there, Randolph realizes that they had forgot to grab body armor (i.e. bullet proof vests) before driving to the lab.
-He doesn't worry too much about it, since he figures the assault will be easy; he assumes the two men there will be too stoned out of their minds to fight back.
+- In Under the Dome by Stephen King: As police chief Randolph and a detachment of officers are heading towards a meth lab in order to assault it and take the valuable propane stored there, Randolph realizes that they had forgotten to grab body armor (i.e. bulletproof vests) before driving to the lab.
+He doesn't worry too much about it, since he figures the assault will be easy.
+He assumes the two men there will be too stoned out of their minds to fight back.
 How wrong he turns out to be.